 Know you need life insurance, but not sure which type of coverage makes the most sense for you?
 This article will give you a quick rundown of the options so you can start to narrow down your choices.
-(If you’re not yet familiar with the basics, check out our Life Insurance Demystified article first.)
+(If you’re not yet familiar with the basics, check out What is Life Insurance? first.)

-There are different types of life insurance, but all coverage essentially falls under two main categories: term life insurance and permanent life insurance.
+There are different types of life insurance, but all coverage essentially falls under two main categories: term life insurance and permanent life insurance like whole life insurance.
 There are specialty products, too, such as personal accident insurance.

 Let’s first look at the most popular type—term life.